lara-unb/CoopRobo/docs/source/mobile/pioneer/model/probmotion.rst

 As we can not predict the additional action, we can not guarantee that the control action will drive the robot to the desired pose.

 .. figure:: /img/pioneer/castor_prob.gif
-   :alt: Castor wheel producing a unpredictable movement.
+   :alt: Castor wheel producing a unpredictable behavior.

-   Castor wheel producing a unpredictable movement.
+   Castor wheel producing a unpredictable behavior.

 The above image shows the simulation of rotation in place of the P3-DX.
 The castor wheel begins not aligned to the rotation.